Wednesday, March 19, 2025

 Again, pretty happy with the results.
 I'd limit Hunter's snaps on defense to obvious passing downs and play him primarily as a WR.
 I was still able to get my LT of the Future (Ersery), and a few other large, athletic humans for the O-line (Brown, Travis, Rogers).
 Inevitably, once you start down the "best athlete available" road, it tends to drive subsequent picks (Porter, Noel, West, Conyers).

-Now for the punchline; the "volume business" draft…
+Now for the punchline; the "Volume Business" draft…

 I traded down multiple times in the first round and still not only picked up my LT of the Future (Ersery), I was able to provide the resources for a complete overhaul of the O-line (Jackson, Belton, Brown, and Travis), and gave Drake Maye some weapons (Ayomanor, Higgings, Taylor, Gadsden).
 On defense, I was able to add to the D-line (Sanders, Kennard, Baron, Diggs, and Batty), the secondary (Ransom, Parrish), and an LB (Simon).